lasp/xmera/src/fswAlgorithms/attDetermination/sunlineSRuKF/sunlineSRuKF.rst

 Detailed Module Description
 ---------------------------
 The estimated state of the filter is a 6-dimensional vector combining the sun heading vector in body-frame coordinates and body-frame rates also in body frame coordinates:
+The optional bias state models the varying solar intensity which scales the measurements.

 .. math::
     \boldsymbol{s} = \left\{ \begin{matrix} {}^\mathcal{B}\boldsymbol{\hat{s}} \\ {}^\mathcal{B}\boldsymbol{\omega} \end{matrix} \right\}.